RonenNess/stinput/README.md

 # Usage:

-To use `StInput` you need to create a manager instance, update it every frame, and query it.
+To use `StInput` you need to create a manager instance, update it at the end of every frame, and query it.
 For example:

 ```js